qrkourier/qrkourier.github.io/content/tech/fly-io-edge.md

 Tags: cdn, sdwan, syseng
 Icon: fab fa-fly

 In short, a programmable cloud delivery network (CDN) aka front-end like Fly.io is an API by which to configure the logical edge of an application stack.
 Fly.io also provides an intuitive web UI which simplifies common administrative operations.

+[TOC]

 For example:

   * high availability for a service endpoint (this is automatic);
   * requesting, issuing, binding, and renewing a free TLS server certificate (just verify a domain name);